frsyuki/spread/README.md

                  --name mynode06 --storage /var/spread

     # Runs a GW on the application server.
-    [on client]$ spread-gw --mds node01 --port 18800
+    [on client]$ spread-gw --cs node01 --port 18800

-Confirm status of the cluster using *spreadctl* command:
+Confirm status of the cluster using *spreadctl* command.

     $ spreadctl node01 nodes
     nid            name                 address   replset      state